i4Ds/STIXCore/docs/users.rst

 Low Level Operations
 """"""""""""""""""""
-Low level operation are possible using other classes a typical use case would be debugging some some unexpect behaviours or values in the the TM/TC.
+Low level operation are possible using other classes a typical use case would be debugging some some unexpected behaviours or values in the the TM/TC.
 The code below demonstrates how to parse manually parse and extract the packet data from the XML file provided from the EDDS.

 .. code-block:: python